controversy187/libvmod-ip2location/README.md

 ###Other software
 1. Varnish needs to be installed, and the Varnish source available. (eg, if installed from the Debian repo, after following the installation instructions on http://varnish-cache.org, Make sure there is a deb-rc line similar to: "deb-src https://repo.varnish-cache.org/debian/ wheezy varnish-4.0" in your /etc/apt/sources.list.d/varnish-cache.list.
 This allows you to get the source for your installed package using sudo apt-get source varnish)
 2. IP2Location needs to be built and installed on the system.
 The source can be gotten from http://ip2location.com/developers
-3. IP2Location database needs to exist somewhere on the system.
-You will be able to specify the location in your VCL.
+3. IP2Location database needs to be placed in the VMOD directory.
+You will be able to specify the exact location and binfile in your VCL.

 ##Installation
 ==============